guxianggao/MSBD5001-Kaggle-Competition/readme.txt

 from xgboost.sklearn import XGBRegressor

 How to run it to reproduce your result:
-Just run the whole jupyter notebook directly.
+Make sure that file path is correct!
+And then you can just run the whole jupyter notebook directly.